Advertiser Disclosure

 Wizz Air Named World’s Most Emissions-Efficient Airline

-Other airlines featuring in the top 10 rankings include Volaris, IndiGo, Jetstar, Spirit Airlines, Scoot, SunExpress, and Air India Express — in that order.
+Other airlines featuring in the top 10 rankings include Volaris, IndiGo, Jetstar, Spirit Airlines, Scoot, SunExpress, and Air India Express, in that order.

 Airlines Forming New Partnerships

-Canada’s WestJet isn’t in an airline alliance, and it has added some interesting partnerships lately, including SAS and a strengthened partnership with Air France-KLM.
-Now, the carrier formed an interline partnership with Saudia to allow for 1 check-in with checked luggage connecting to the final destination on WestJet-Saudia joint itineraries.
+Canada’s WestJet isn’t in an airline alliance but has added interesting partnerships lately, including SAS and a strengthened partnership with Air France-KLM.
+Now the carrier has formed an interline partnership with Saudia to allow for 1 check-in with checked luggage connecting to the final destination on WestJet-Saudia joint itineraries.

 Qatar Airways Kenya Airways partnership media event